OHBA-analysis/osl-dynamics/docs/documentation.rst

 Welcome to the osl-dynamics documentation.

-The :doc:`API reference <api/modules>` provides documentation for the classes, functions and methods in osl-dynamics.
+The :doc:`API reference <api>` provides documentation for the classes, functions and methods in osl-dynamics.

 Tutorials
 ---------